Cellular $E_k$-algebras: Contexts for category theory

 Since the $k$-monoidal structure is closed (on both sides if $k=1$), $\otimes$ preserves colimits in each variable.
 While this does not imply that $\otimes \colon \sfS \times \sfS \to \sfS$ preserves all colimits, it still preserves sifted colimits.
 Recall that a \emph{sifted colimit} is a colimit over a sifted category, and a diagram $\cat{I}$ is \emph{sifted} if the diagonal functor $\cat{I} \to \cat{I}\times \cat{I} $ is final.
 For example, the reflexive coequalizer diagram

 is sifted, as is $\Delta^\mr{op}$ and every filtered category.
-In fact, in a cocomplete category, a functor preserves sifted colimits if and only if it preserves filtered colimits and reflexive coequalizers \cite{AdamekRosickyVitale}.
+In fact, a functor between cocomplete categories preserves sifted colimits if and only if it preserves filtered colimits and reflexive coequalizers \cite{AdamekRosickyVitale}.
 The following is elementary, see e.g.\ \cite[Proposition 5.7]{HarperOperads}.

 \begin{lemma} If $\sfS$ satisfies Axioms \ref{axiom:simplicial-enriched}, \ref{axiom:enriched-complete-cocomplete}, and \ref{axiom.cat-monoidal}, then the functors $\otimes \colon \sfS \times \sfS \to \sfS$ and $\times \colon \cat{sSet} \times \sfS \to \sfS$ commute with sifted colimits.\end{lemma}